 Until fairly recently most estate-planning professionals (and their clients) assumed there was nothing you could do to improve the process for adjudicating estate disputes once they broke out, all you could do was focus your planning energies on prediction and prevention.
 However, we all know there are some disputes that simply cannot be prevented, no matter how hard we try or well we plan.
 We aren’t doing our jobs as counselors if we don’t plan for that risk.

 So what’s to be done?
 Think mandatory arbitration.
 In Florida there are no jury trials in contested probate or trust proceedings, so these cases lend themselves to privately funded and managed alternate dispute resolution or “ADR” mechanisms, including mandatory arbitration.
 The trouble with arbitration clauses in wills and trusts is that historically it was unclear if a client could impose mandatory arbitration on the beneficiaries of his or her estate/trust.
 In Florida this uncertainty was statutorily eliminated in 2007 with the adoption of F.S.
-731.401, expressly authorizing mandatory arbitration clauses in wills and trusts (which I wrote about here).
+731.401, expressly authorizing mandatory arbitration clauses in wills and trusts, as I previously reported.

 Mandatory arbitration clauses respond directly to the issues our clients most want us to focus on as planners.
 WealthCounsel’s 7th Annual Industry Trends Survey looked at the business challenges faced by estate-planning professionals in 2013 and provided insight into what motivates clients to engage in planning.
 According to the survey the top two reasons families engage in estate planning revolve around privatizing the wealth-transfer process (i.e., “avoid probate”: 59%), and the threat of inheritance disputes (i.e., “minimize discord among beneficiaries”: 57%).
 In my opinion, the single most powerful tool we have as planners responding directly to both of these concerns is the mandatory arbitration clause.
 These clauses privatize the dispute-resolution process and minimize discord caused by an overworked and underfunded public court system.

 By privatizing the dispute-resolution process the parties can, to the extent permitted by F.S.
-731.401 (and there are limitations), opt out of the structural limitations inherent to an overworked and underfunded public court system that asks our judges to carry thousands of cases at a time (see here).
+731.401 (and there are limitations), opt out of the structural limitations inherent to an overworked and underfunded public court system that asks our judges to carry thousands of cases at a time.

 The case-load figures we see in our larger counties may be appropriate for uncontested proceedings, but when it comes to that subset of estates that are litigated, these same statistics (confirmed by personal experience) make it glaringly clear to me that we aren’t doing our jobs as estate planners if we don’t anticipate — and plan accordingly for — the structural limitations inherent to an overworked and underfunded public court system.
 One important aspect of that kind of planning should be “privatizing” the dispute resolution process to the maximum extent possible by including mandatory arbitration clauses in all our wills and trusts.